Knowledge partnerships for urban futures: policy-oriented research alliances

 The GCRO is involved in a variety of international and local collaborative research initiatives to understand and develop this domain of enquiry.

 - The GCRO has presented on its distinctive model of collaboration at a number of international and local fora, and facilitated workshops with administrations seeking to emulate the model.
-Most recently, the GCRO partnered with the Joint Research Centre (JRC) of the European Commission to present a series of Master Classes for policy-makers and policy-researchers from across Africa (December 2018), and joint presentations at the 2019 UN-Habitat Assembly in Nairobi with the JRC and the UN’s Global Urban Observatory (GUO).The GCRO was similarly featured in an international seminar hosted by the UCLG’s Metropolis organisation in June 2019.
+The GCRO partnered with the Joint Research Centre (JRC) of the European Commission to present a series of Master Classes for policy-makers and policy-researchers from across Africa (December 2018), and joint presentations at the 2019 UN-Habitat Assembly in Nairobi with the JRC and the UN’s Global Urban Observatory (GUO).The GCRO was similarly featured in an international seminar hosted by the UCLG’s Metropolis organisation in June 2019.
 Significantly, these global multi-lateral organisations (UN, UCLG and EC) are now profiling the GCRO (and including our Quality of Life Survey) as a desirable exemplar, both as a partnering policy-research organisational form, and the kind of granular research designed to inform policy interventions in complex urban settings.

-- The GCRO participates in the BRICS Megacity Governance research project, which brings together urban policy research groups from five city-regions (Moscow, Shanghai, Delhi, Sao Paolo and Gauteng) in a series of comparative studies, with an edited collection as an output planned for 2020.
-The study seeks to develop a broad conceptual architecture for understanding the dynamics of complex city-region governance, and using these concepts to illustrate how approaches to urban governance has evolved in distinctive ways across these very varied societies.
+- The GCRO participates in the BRICS+ Megacity Governance research project, which brings together urban policy research groups from five city-regions (Moscow, Shanghai, Delhi, Sao Paolo and Gauteng) in a series of comparative studies, with an edited collection as an output planned for 2020.
+The study seeks to develop a broad conceptual architecture for understanding the dynamics of complex city-region governance, and using these concepts to illustrate how approaches to urban governance have evolved in distinctive ways across these very varied societies.

 - The GCRO has been presented as a unique case study in the area of knowledge partnerships locally.
 The GCRO was commissioned to prepare a report for the Department of Planning, Monitoring and Evaluation entitled 'The Gauteng City Region Observatory: A case study report prepared for DPME' as part of the Learning Facility for the Programme to Support Pro-Poor Policy Development (PSPPD).